-Laser diodes are vulnerable and expensive devices, If they are not driven gently with full protection, their performance will be degraded, life time be shortened, or even damaged permanently.
+Laser diodes are vulnerable and expensive devices, if they are not driven gently with full protection, their performance will degrade and its life span will be shortened, or even permanently damaged.
 These are the features for protecting laser diodes:

 1. Over current protection.
-If a laser diode is driven by a current higher than the maximum current, it will be degraded or damaged.
-Therefore, we need to know what is the maximum current of a laser diode first.
-There are 2 types of maximum current specs: maximum continuous current and maximum pulse current?
+If a laser diode is driven by a current higher than the maximum current recommended, it will be degraded or damaged.
+Therefore, we need to know what the maximum current of a laser diode is first.
+There are 2 types of maximum current specs: maximum continuous current and maximum pulse current.

 A. The maximum continuous current is determined by the thermal conducting capability of the laser core to transfer the laser core heat to the external heat sink.
-As long as the laser core temperature does not exceed certain limit, such as 85C, the laser is safe.
+As long as the laser core temperature does not exceed a certain limit, such as 85°C, the laser is safe.

 2. Over voltage protection.
-In case the over current limit circuit got a problem, the laser diode can be damages by an excessive current. if we have another layer of production, such as over voltage protection, the laser diode will still be safe.
-Therefore, our laser drivers come with a voltage protection layer, a maximum output voltage can be preset according to the datasheet of the laser diode or through testing.
+If the over current limit circuit develops a problem, the laser diode can be damaged by the excessive current.
+If we have another layer of defense, such as over voltage protection, the laser diode will remain safe and undamaged.
+Therefore, our laser drivers come with a voltage protection layer.
+A maximum output voltage can be preset according to the datasheet of the laser diode or through testing.

 3. Shutting off the laser.
 It is highly recommended to shut off the laser driver output by using the Shutdown port of the laser driver, especially for turning on and off the laser frequently.

 4. Control loop indication.
 The laser driver comes with one current loop and one voltage loop.
 The former is for normal operation, the latter is for protection.
-When the current loops works normally, an LED will be lit, it indicates that the laser driver's output current equals to the set-point output current.
-When this LED is not lit, it tells that the actual output current does not equal to the set-point value.
+When the current loop works normally, an LED will be lit, it indicates that the laser driver's output current is equal to the set-point output current.
+When this LED is not lit, it means that the actual output current does not equal the set-point value.

 5. Output noise.
 The laser driver has primarily three types of noise: 1/f corner noise or called flicker noise, thermal noise, and high frequency ripple noise.

-A. The flicker noise is in the range of sub Hertz to tens of hertz, and often referred to technology type noise, this is because it is caused by material defects or "roughness".
-For example, film based resistors have higher flicker noise than that of the wired wound resistors, due to the fact that the wire is smoother than the film.
+A. The flicker noise is in the range of sub Hertz to tens of hertz, and often referred to technology type noise.
+This is because it is caused by material defects or "roughness".
+For example, film-based resistors have higher flicker noise than that of the wired wound resistors, due to the fact that the wire is smoother than the film.
 The reason to call it 1/f corner noise is that this noise magnitude goes up proportionally with 1/f, therefore, the total amount of noise of a region depends on the number of frequency decades, not the actual frequency width.
-The total noise in between 0.1Hz and 1Hz is the same as in between 1Hz to 10Hz, and thus the same as in between 10Hz and 100Hz.
+The total noise in between 0.1Hz and 1Hz is the same as between 1Hz to 10Hz, and thus the same as between 10Hz and 100Hz.

-B. Thermal noise for the laser drivers is in the range of tens of Hertz tens of kilo Hertz.
-This is because, at lower than the tens of Hertz, the flicker noise becomes dominant, at higher than the tens of kilo Hertz, the noise is very small because the output bypassing capacitors filter out the most of the thermal noise, at much higher frequency, hundreds of kilo Hertz, the ripple noise (read below) becomes dominant.
+B. Thermal noise for the laser drivers is in the range of tens of Hertz and tens of kilo Hertz.
+This is because, at lower than the tens of Hertz, the flicker noise becomes dominant, at higher than the tens of kilo Hertz, the noise is very small because the output bypassing capacitors filter out most of the thermal noise, at much higher frequency and hundreds of kilo Hertz, the ripple noise (read below) becomes dominant.
 This thermal noise is also called "Johnson Noise" (ref.: J.B.
 Johnson, "Thermal Agitation of Electricity in Conductors."
 Phys.
-Rev., pp. 97-109, July 1928), and often referred to fundamental noise, it is caused by the random motion of the electronic carriers.
-Comparing with the flicker noise and the ripple noise, the thermal noise at the laser drivers' output is much smaller.
+Rev., pp. 97-109, July 1928), and often referred to as fundamental noise.
+It is caused by the random motion of the electronic carriers.
+Compared to the flicker noise and the ripple noise, the thermal noise of the laser driver’s output is much smaller.